 SCREEN: *To be provided by authors: Screen capture video showing the process of the laser focusing position being adjusted and showing the intensity change of the spectrum signal.
 Authors: Please upload all screen capture videos to your project page.

 Tianzhuo Zhao: Intensity of plasma spectrum signal is an important factor to get good precision of quantitative analysis.
-In our experience, the value of the highest peak should exceed 10000 [1].
+In our experience, the value of the highest peak should exceed 10000 [1]. {Comment: This step is introduced by Xin Li}

 INTERVIEW: Named talent says the statement above in an interview-style shot while looking slightly off-camera.